nyatsui/pyinstall.nvim/README.md

 # pyinstall.nvim

 This is a vimscript for installing python environment dedicated of vim independently from your system python environment.
 MacOS and Linux are only supported.
+It is only tested on macOS.

 ## Usage: